 While teachers are here onsite, there’s space to observe, participate and come alongside pupils as our team lead through activities.
 One local school books in 3 weeks of transition activities for new Year 7 pupils since it bonds students, smoothes transition, and gives teachers a deeper understanding of their cohort better than anything else.

 There are many examples of good teaching practice in many different environments.
-We hope and expect our team to embody and role model our ethos and approach, and as much as we expect them to keep developing and learning, you may find
+We hope and expect our team to embody and role model our ethos and approach.

 However, we also offer support and resources to teachers and schools outside of their time at Ringsfield Hall: